 A connected flow or energy meter based on pulses (S7) can limit the flow or energy to a set maximum value.
 Furthermore, the limitation can be in relation to the outdoor temperature.
 Typically, the lower the outdoor temperature, the higher the accepted flow / power.
+When the A260 is used in an ECL Comfort 310 the flow / energy signal can alternatively come as an M-bus signal.

-The frost protection mode maintains a selectable flow temperature value, for example 10 °C.
+The frost protection mode maintains a selectable flow temperature, for example 10 °C.